 - Starting Your Small Business – introductory course for anyone thinking of setting up a small business or becoming self-employed.
 Covers structures, customers, and responsibilities, and looks at the common features shared by successful small businesses, as well as the common pitfalls to avoid.

 PEARL (Part-time Education for Adults Returning to Learn) is a website developed by the OU with the help of UNISON and other partners.
 It’s designed to help you find all levels of courses and learning opportunities to suit your needs, ranging from short, online courses that do not carry any credits right through to higher education learning offered by colleges and universities.

 PEARL places a strong emphasis on part-time study and flexibility, to enable people to continue in work while pursuing their studies.

 The TUC education site offers a range of online learning opportunities, including: a wide selection of e-notes, a directory of courses, and training for union reps, health and safety and learning reps.

 Unionlearn is the learning and skills organisation of the TUC.
-Its website contains all sorts of resources, including case studies, negotiating guides, and the Use-IT self-assessment app.
+Its website contains all sorts of resources, including case studies and negotiating guides.